What is Premises Liability?

 Contact an Attorney Today for Help

-If you have been injured on another’s property, the experienced Boca Raton personal injury attorneys at the Leifer Law Firm want to help you.
+If you have been injured on another’s property, the experienced Boca Raton personal injury attorneys at Leifer & Ramirez want to help you.
 We have the experience and skill needed to thoroughly research the legal options available to you.
 Contact us today for a free consultation.